Frequently Asked Questions

 Can I minor in another subject?

-That being said you can still take elective papers from outside of your major for interest.
+That being said if you are interested in taking a few papers outside of your major, but you don’t want to commit for a minor, you can still take elective papers from outside of your major for interest.

 Can I take any Arts or Commerce papers as a Science student?